 - Heads of primary budgetary sub-units, with broad and clearly defined faculty and staff consultation, shall recommend to the president plans for effecting their designated budget reductions.
 Those recommendations from heads of primary budgetary sub-units shall include proposed reductions in programs or personnel, shall achieve the designated reductions, and shall respond to any inquiries the president or the Financial Exigency Committee may direct.

-- As a primary component of his/her review of plans submitted by heads of primary budgetary sub-units, the president shall - prior to accepting them - submit the plans for review by the Financial Exigency Committee.
+- As a primary component of their review of plans submitted by heads of primary budgetary sub-units, the president shall - prior to accepting them - submit the plans for review by the Financial Exigency Committee.
 The committee must consider the following general principles in considering plans submitted by heads of primary budgetary sub-units

 - Retrenchment other than reduction-in-force should reflect as its major priority maximum protection of the academic programs of the institution and the educational needs of students